matthewquinn/occultist/README.md

 [application/problem+json](https://www.rfc-editor.org/rfc/rfc9457.html) responses.

 ### Content negotiation
-Endpoints can have multiple handlers defined each responding with different content types.
-Occultist will automatically route the request to the correct handler based off the request's accept header, or the first handler if no accept handler is set.
+Endpoints can have multiple handlers defined responding with different content types.
+Occultist automatically routes the request to the correct handler based off the request's accept header, or the first handler if no accept handler is set.

-### Caching
+### Caching middleware
 Use caching providers to store representations using the provided auth information request's URL's parameters and resulting content type provided by the other special case middlewares.

+### Advanced features
+Occultist is being built to complement the also under-development frontend framework [Octiron](https://github.com/occultist-dev/octiron) which is built to consume JSON-ld APIs and build complex forms using actions in the [schema.org/Action](https://schema.org/Action) style.
+This relationship will be better explained as the two frameworks stablize.

+Occultist is in flux at the moment but you can try it now.
+Endpoints can be created with most url and body processing features working for application/json requests and content negotiation works for the response's content.
+The auth and cache features described here are yet to be implemented.

-### Installation
+## Installation
 ```
 npm install @occultist/occultist
 deno add jsr:@occultist/occultist
 ```

 ## Example
 ```typescript